 Nathan started growing his Twitter account in January of 2021, but as you’ll see this chart starts in September.
-I don’t have any data into how much he was growing each month because that stats I could find don’t go back that far.
+I don’t have any data on how much he was growing each month because the stats I could find don’t go back that far.

 But don’t worry, the real magic started happening around September of 2021 anyway.

 From January to September, he had only managed to get his follower count up to 5,000.
 Honestly, nothing to sneeze at, but it seems so tiny in the grand scheme of things.

 But during the 8 months between January and September, he was putting in the reps and learning the Twitter ecosystem.

 Nathan’s first newsletter, the Sideline Sprint started in January of 2021, and amassed around 7k subscribers before sadly shutting down just over a year later in March of 2022.

 But while running Sideline Sprint, Nathan was posting all the time about top athletes, the business of sports, and doing his best to connect with folks on Twitter around those topics.